SkafteNicki/dtu_mlops/s7_deployment/apis.md

         ```

         Figure out how to alter the `data` parameter such that it takes in the `json` object and make sure to extend the
-        application to check if the email and domain also matches.
+        application to check if the email and domain also match.
 Hint: take a look at
         [this page](https://fastapi.tiangolo.com/tutorial/body/)

-    3. Lets move on to an application that requires a file input:
+    3. Let's move on to an application that requires a file input:

         ```python
         from fastapi import UploadFile, File